 Make sure a client’s dissatisfaction isn’t the downfall of your small real estate or title business.
-Instead, implement a thorough risk management plan, and be sure to purchase Professional Liability / Errors & Omissions Insurance as a failsafe when your prevention efforts simply aren’t enough.
+Instead, implement a thorough risk management plan, and be sure to purchase professional liability / errors and omissions insurance as a fail-safe when your prevention efforts simply aren’t enough.

-This policy offers your real estate brokerage business coverage for…
+A E&O policy offers your real estate brokerage business coverage for:

 - Damages payable to clients because of problems with your work or advice